brandur/sorg/content/articles/ruby-memory.md

 bits, therefore guaranteeing perfect exclusivity between them and an `RVALUE` pointer.

-Folding extra information into pointers isn't specific t Ruby.
+Folding extra information into pointers isn't specific to Ruby.
 More broadly, a value that uses this technique is called [a "tagged pointer"][taggedpointer].